aspose-slides/Aspose.Slides-Documentation/net/developer-guide/knowledge-base/multithreading/_index.md

 {{% alert color="primary" %}}

-While parallel work with presentations is possible (besides parsing/loading/cloning) and everything goes wells (most times), there is a small chance you might get incorrect results when you use the library in multiple threads.
+While parallel work with presentations is possible (besides parsing/loading/cloning) and everything goes well (most times), there is a small chance you might get incorrect results when you use the library in multiple threads.

 We strongly recommend that you do **not** use a single Presentation instance in a multi-threading environment because it might result in unpredictable errors or failures that are not easily detected.